ownzonefeng/DronePhotography/README.md

 **III.Firebase Connection**
-1. Once you finish taking photos and recording videos on tablet, go back to the interface of DeviceListActvity.
+1. Once you finish taking photos and recording videos on tablet, go back to the interface of **DeviceListActvity**.

 2. Now since you are still connected with Bebop, you can only check your local Gallery(by pressing the "Gallery" button), the "Firebase" button is disabled.